GenesysTS/Digital-Experience-GSol/content/010-Introduction/_index.md

-Overview
+### Overview

-GSol is still an early stage project and aims at helping business organizations engage at the right time with their online customers by:
+GSol aims at helping business organizations engage at the right time with their online customers by:

 Tracking customer journeys and observe behaviors to engage at the right time Reducing abandonment rate and optimize successful conversion